yanaleksandrov/vite-starter/README.md

 # Vite Vanilla JS Template

 Initially built for personal use, I created this template for starting a new project with Vite.js and Vanilla Javascript.
-It is already set up with standard development tools like Prettier for easy code formatting and linting, with Vite for a robust, modern build process.
+It is already set up with standard development tools like Prettier for easy code formatting and linting.

 ## Scripts